pk.org: Articles

 These innovations show us how computer science progressed from mechanical looms to AI systems that can learn from data: each breakthrough solving real problems while opening up possibilities their creators may not have imagined.

-What's remarkable is how each idea built on previous ones: Ada Lovelace's insight that machines could work with symbols led to programming languages, which needed compilers, which enabled operating systems, and so on.
+What's remarkable is how each idea built on previous ones: Ada Lovelace's insight that machines could work with symbols led to programming languages, which needed compilers, which enabled operating systems, which supported networks, which enabled the web, which generated the data that trains modern AI.

 Understanding this history helps us appreciate just how far we've come and gives us clues about what exciting developments might be coming next.